KnipTang/KnipTang-Engine/README.md

 # Description

 KnipTang-Engine follows the same open-source and freedom philosophy as C++, while still being user-friendly.
-The level of complexity is fully left to the user itself.
+The level of complexity is fully left to the user themself.

 The Engine uses a Game Object Component system.
 This makes it really easy for the user to implement new Game Objects and add Built-in or Custom Components to the Objects.
 Because of the Open Source nature of this Engine, the Built-In Components can be easily understood and customized to each user's preferences.

 Game Objects can be added to a scene.
-An endless amount of scenes can be easily created, loaded, and unloaded synchronically or asynchronically thanks to the Built-In SceneManager.
+An endless amount of scenes can be easily created, loaded, and unloaded synchronously or asynchronously thanks to the Built-In SceneManager.

 It was a real journey trying to understand the complicated nature of what all of the main elements of a Game Engine entail.
 I improved my C++ knowledge significantly while programming this project.
-My resourcing skills developed greatly while trying to grasp and implement concepts like an AABB collision system that checks collision every fixed frame update without causing significant performance loss.
+My researching skills developed greatly while trying to grasp and implement concepts like an AABB collision system that checks collision every fixed frame update without causing significant performance loss.

 # Goal